prateeksingamsetty/Simplii/CONTRIBUTING.md

 <h3>Hello!👋</h3>

 <p>We appreciate your enthusiasm to contribute to Simplii 4.0.
 Before you go ahead, kindly discuss the changes you wish to make through issues, discussions, or email.
-Also, make sure you check out our [Code of Conduct](#code-of-conduct) to contribute and participate in this project</p>
+Also, make sure you check out our <a href="#code-of-conduct">Code Of Conduct</a> file to contribute and participate in this project</p>
 The following are a set of guidelines for contributing to Simplii.
 We are open to suggestions to enhance our project so feel free to propose changes to this document in a pull request.